luzny274/Taipei-Bus-Stop-Traffic-Prediction/README.md

 ## Getting Started
 Remember to not use "Ctrl+V" in Git Bash!
 You can paste commands there using a right mouse click or "Ctrl+Shift+Insert".

-To get started with this project, clone the repository and move inside its folder:
+To get started with this project, open Git Bash in your workspace directory.
+Then clone the repository and move inside its folder:
 ```bash
 git clone https://github.com/luzny274/Taipei-Bus-Stop-Traffic-Prediction.git
 cd Taipei-Bus-Stop-Traffic-Prediction